Scommander/DeathRaceDatapack/README.md

 ## How to Use & Information

 You are given a random death at the beginning of each round - first to get that death wins the round.
-It does not count points automatically due to some limitations of Minecraft - so you should judge what you count as a point and tally your points manually.
+It does not count points automatically - so you should judge what you count as a point and tally your points manually.

 Simply type /trigger spin in chat and all players will be given a randomly selected death.